realflowmick/psp/RFC/RFC-PSP-CORE-v2_8.md

 **Signature Expiration**: A timestamp after which a signature is considered invalid and MUST be refreshed through re-fetch.

-**Content Encryption**: Optional encryption of PSP section content (typically SYSTEM blocks) to protect governance rules from inspection, interception, or manipulation.
-Encrypted content is decrypted at the trust boundary before injection into the LLM context.
+**Content Encryption**: Optional encryption of PSP section content to protect sensitive data from inspection, interception, or manipulation.
+Application-level SYSTEM, CONTEXT, and USER sections MAY be encrypted.
+The PSP protocol definition (interpreter instructions) MUST NOT be encrypted as it represents the bootstrap root of trust.
+Encrypted content is decrypted according to its decryption mode.

 **Encryption Key ID (encryption-key-id)**: String identifier for the encryption key used to encrypt PSP content (e.g., `demo-aes-2025-01`).
 Used by decryption points to retrieve the appropriate decryption key from configuration, vault, or database.

+**JIT Decryption**: Just-In-Time decryption pattern where encrypted content remains ciphertext until explicitly needed, minimizing plaintext exposure in the context window and providing semantic isolation from inference.

+**Decryption Mode**: The timing of when encrypted content is decrypted, controlled by the `decrypt` attribute.
+Modes are: upfront (parse time), node-scoped (node entry), and on-request (explicit SYSTEM command).

+**Decryption Zone**: Trust level derived from section type (SYSTEM=0, CONTEXT=1, USER=2) that governs decryption authorization.
+A section can only decrypt content at its own zone level or below.

+**Semantic Isolation**: The property that encrypted content (base64 ciphertext) tokenizes into semantically meaningless fragments that do not activate learned associations or influence model reasoning until decrypted.

 **Self-Closing Tag**: A PSP tag ending with ` /}` that contains no body content, equivalent to an opening tag immediately followed by a closing tag.
 Used for link definitions, machine attestations, and attribute-only declarations.